etcd-io/etcd/Documentation/0.5/clustering.md

 This will cause each machine to register itself with the etcd service and begin the cluster once all machines have been registered.

+You can use the environment variable `ETCD_DISCOVERY_PROXY` to cause etcd to use an HTTP proxy to connect to the discovery service.

 ### Error and Warning Cases

 #### Discovery Server Errors